How to Strip-Off Beeswax Finish from a Wooden Countertop?

 removing beeswax from wood

-While applying beeswax to your wooden countertop isn’t very tricky, removing it will need some patience, time, and the right stuff to get the job done properly.
+While applying beeswax to your wooden countertop isn’t very tricky, removing it will need some patience, time, and the right stuff to get the job done correctly.

 How to Remove Old Beeswax Finish from Wood?

-When you apply beeswax to the wood, it gets penetrated into the grains, and removing the layer is often not very easy.
+When you apply beeswax to the wood surface, it gets penetrated into the grains, and removing the layer is often not very easy.

-Many times, people sand the surface with sandpaper but that does not work very well, and can cause problems later during the refinishing.
+Many times, people sand the surface with sandpaper but that does not work very well, it can cause problems later during the refinishing.

 Method 1 – Use a hair dryer

-Then wipe the surface with a bit of lemon oil on a sponge to remove any loose wax that has remained on the surface.
+• After a few minutes wipe the surface with a bit of lemon oil on a sponge to remove any loose wax that has remained.

 Method 2 – Use dry ice

-If you have an old dry beeswax finish you want to remove from your oak or maple countertops, using a piece of the dry piece can also work.
+If you have an old dry beeswax finish you want to remove from your oak or maple countertops, using a piece of dry ice can also work.

-You can remove most of the wax this way but if some of the wax still remains on the surface, use a fingernail polish remover on a sponge to wipe it away.
+• You can remove most of the wax this way but if some remain on the surface, use a fingernail polish remover on a sponge to wipe it away.

 Method 3 – Rub with mineral spirits

-If the wax finish is too hard or heavy, do not use a hairdryer.
+If the wax finish is too hard or heavy, do not use a hairdryer or dry ice.

-Dampen and repeat the step again, making sure that you do not scrub the surface too hard as it can harm the cured polyurethane, lacquer, or varnish that is already present on the countertop.
+• Dampen and repeat the step, making sure that you do not scrub the surface too hard as it can harm the cured polyurethane, lacquer, or varnish that’s already present on the countertop.

 Method 4 – Turpentine, boiled linseed oil, and water